bmolab/masked-gan-manifold/README.md

 ## How Does it Work?

-Starting with an initial generated image and its corresponding latent vector (orange in the figure above), we define a rectangular mask region $M$ over the image, such as around the mouth.
+Starting with an initial generated image and its corresponding latent vector (orange in the figure above), we define a rectangular mask region M over the image, such as around the mouth.
 The manifold we seek contains images and their latent vectors (red) that have primarily changed in the mask region but not in the rest of the image.
 We define this manifold as the minima of a function that measures the distance between the initial reference image and another generated image.
 Within this function, the non-mask region of the images are directly compared while the difference between the mask regions of both images is offset by an adjustable parameter, which leads to the function being minimal when the mask region has changed by that factor.

 To create smoothly varying animations that explore this manifold, we implement a "spring" loss with an adjustable rest length term (green connectors in above figure) between vectors to encourage neighbours to be similar but not by too much.
 Higher-order “stiffener” springs (red connectors) also connect to vectors that are further apart to encourage the entire length of vectors to have minimal curvature.